isomerpages/enterprisesg-switch/_talent/entrepreneurship-exposure-series/overview.md

 **Key takeaways:** What are the unmissable boxes that different kinds of investors will check before deciding to invest in a startup?
 Acquire knowledge and tips from investors on what determines the success of the key milestones of a startup development journey - from concept and product development to market validation and getting your startup idea funded.

 #### Session 3
-What makes the success of  **Singaporean startups**?
+**Theme:** What makes the success of  **Singaporean startups**?
 Gain exclusive access to knowledge on launching a startup from **prominent local founders**.

+**Key takeaways:** Learn the ropes of launching a startup from Singaporean founders who have treaded the path on what worked and did not work for them in their startup development journey - be it coming up with a good business idea or getting market validation and scaling their idea.

 #### Session 4